nasa/openmct/docs/src/process/testing/plan.md

 should be comprehensive, with less focus on changes from the specific sprint or release.

+Per-release testing should also include any acceptance testing steps agreed upon with recipients of the software.

 A release is not closed until both categories have been performed on the latest snapshot of the software, _and_ no issues labelled as ["blocker" or "critical"](https://github.com/nasa/openmctweb/blob/master/CONTRIBUTING.md#issue-reporting)